We're here to help.

 Being the child of a parent with an SUD can be difficult.
 Children may feel responsible for their parent’s addiction or think that it’s their fault.
 They may have been exposed to illicit or illegal activities — like being present while their parent misuses substances or attending a drug deal.

 Children who have a parent with an SUD endure long-term effects that include cognitive, behavioral, psychological and emotional consequences.
 One of the biggest developmental issues a child may encounter is learning to trust.
 When a parent has an SUD, it becomes difficult for a child to trust them.
 Effects of parental substance misuse on children may specifically include:

-The spouse or partner of the parent with an SUD is most likely going to take on the role of being the protective and provider for the family.
-If both parents have an SUD, an extended family member, grandparent, neighbor, or even foster parent.
+In these cases, the person’s spouse or partner is most likely going to take on the role of parenting the children.
+If both parents have an SUD, this role may shift to an extended family member, grandparent, neighbor or even foster parent.